codetyio/codety-scanner/README.md

 ### Codety Scanner can:
 #### 1. Scan code
-* Scan and detect code issues using 5000+ rules(both Codety built and community built rules), be able to detect issues like:
+Codety Scanner runs in your CI pipeline and detects code issues using 5000+ rules(both Codety built and community built rules), be able to detect issues like:
   * Insecure and vulnerable code
   * Unexpected secrets/tokens/API-keys in the code
   * Code smells and technical debt accumulation